LennartFr/Blockchain-at-Galvanize/README.md

 Hyperledger, an open source collaborative effort to advance cross-industry blockchain technologies, is hosted by The Linux Foundation®.

+Deployed in Docker images.

 IBM provides blockchain solutions and services leveraging Hyperledger technologies, including Hyperledger Fabric and Hyperledger Composer.

-## Hyperledger Composer source code on GitHub https://github.com/hyperledger/composer
+### Hyperledger Composer source code on GitHub https://github.com/hyperledger/composer
 Hyperledger Composer is an application development framework which simplifies and expedites the creation of Hyperledger fabric blockchain applications.

-## Hyperledger Fabric source code on Github https://github.com/hyperledger/fabric
+### Hyperledger Fabric source code on Github https://github.com/hyperledger/fabric

 Hyperledger Fabric is a platform for distributed ledger solutions, underpinned by a modular architecture delivering high degrees of confidentiality, resiliency,